i582/phpstats-docs/docs/start-of-work/commands.md

         Code with magic numbers is more difficult to understand and refactor, as it is not always obvious what the author meant by it.
 The more magic numbers, the more difficult it is to refactor the given code.

+Count fully typed methods (CFTM):
+	The number of methods in the class for which there is a type hint for each parameter, as well as the return type.

 PHPStats (c) 2020
 ```